kohler/hotcrp/devel/apidoc/submissions.md

 JSON, ZIP, or form-encoded request body with a `json` parameter, and ZIP and form-encoded requests can also include attached files.

 The JSON provided for `/papers` should be an *array* of JSON objects.
-Response properties `papers`, `change_lists`, and `valid` are arrays with the same number of elements as the input JSON; component *i* of each response property contains the result for the *i*th submission object in the input JSON.
+The `status_list` response property is an array with the same number of elements as the input JSON.
+Component *i* of `status_list` reports the status of update *i* as an object with `valid`, `change_list`, and `pid` properties; these report the validity of the update, the list of changed fields, and the submission ID of the modified submission.

 Alternately, you can provide a `q` search query parameter and a *single* JSON object.
 The JSON object must not have a `pid` property.
 The JSON modification